Fully charm tetraquark production at hadronic collisions with gluon radiation effects

 where $C^s_L$ and $C^a_L$ are the symmetric and antisymmetric configuration coefficients with $\sum_{L=0}|C^s_L|^2+|C^a_L|^2=1$, respectively.
 Orbital excitation effects are marked with $L$.
 The higher Fock states with gluon content are omitted here but can be included in a similar manner.

-In this Letter, we calculate the differential and total cross sections for the hadronic production of S-wave fully charm tetraquark states based on the color-symmetry-antisymmetry basis and nonrelativisitic QCD (NRQCD) effective theory.
-Our calculations include contributions from all possible configurations, such as $J^{PC}=0^{++}$ or $2^{++}$, as well as mixing effects arising from identical quantum numbers.
-On hadron colliders, gluon radiation effects are non-negligible; therefore, we provide a complete treatment of QCD corrections up to the next-to-leading order (NLO).
-When the transverse momentum of the fully charm tetraquark state is much lower than its typical momentum scale, we perform resummation at the next-to-leading logarithmic (NLL) accuracy to mitigate large logarithmic terms induced by soft gluon emissions in the low transverse momentum region.
+In this Letter, we calculate the differential and total cross sections for the hadronic production of S-wave fully charm tetraquark states based on the color-symmetry-antisymmetry basis and nonrelativistic QCD (NRQCD) effective theory.
+Our calculations include contributions from all possible structures, such as $J^{PC}=0^{++}$ or $2^{++}$, as well as mixing effects arising from identical quantum numbers.
+At hadron colliders, gluon radiation effects are non-negligible; therefore, we provide a complete treatment of QCD corrections up to the next-to-leading order (NLO).
+Meanwhile, we perform transverse momentum resummation at the next-to-leading logarithmic (NLL) accuracy to mitigate large logarithmic terms induced by soft and collinear gluon emissions in the low transverse momentum $P_\perp$ region.
 These physical results will aid in identifying the quantum numbers and microscopic structures of fully charm tetraquark states, while also facilitating the understanding of the physical mechanisms behind the observed signal enhancement at high transverse momenta.

-\textit{QCD factorization formulae.} The typical Feynman diagrams for fully charm tetraquark hadronic production are plotted in Fig.~\ref{fig:feynmandiagMI}.
-The hadronic production of fully charm tetraquark can be factorized as
+\textit{QCD resummation formulae.} Using the QCD factorization and transverse momentum resummation theory~\cite{Collins:1984kg,CTEQ:1993hwr}, the differential cross section of fully charm tetraquark at hadronic collisions can be factorized as

-where $y$ and $P_\perp$ are the rapidity and transverse momentum for fully charm tetraquark. $f_{i/A}$ and $f_{j/B}$ are parton distribution functions of parton in the proton. $ W(b, \xi_1,\xi_2, M)$ is the Fourier transformation of the differential cross section at low $P_\perp$ into the impact parameter b-space considering the resummation contribution. $C_{iA} $ and $C_{jB} $ are the matching coefficients. $Y(P_\perp, M, x_A, x_B)$ is the regular term contributing the medium and large $P_\perp$ region.